 I have a lot to say on the topic of minimalism in RPGs and why I think it is an optimal zen-state for gaming.
-So I'm going to break it all up into short (ha!) posts.
-I have two things for today.
+But I'll restrict myself to a quick reference and a little diatribe on dice today.

 My Minimalist Dungeon Master Kit

 The Ups and Downs of Buying (More) Dice

 The woman in the video above, Kelsey Dionne, gets it exactly right.
 Three sets of polyhedrals is all you need.
 Of course it depends on the game you play the most, but let me just say...

 You know it and I know it.
 You buy more dice because they are attractive and, most of the time, relatively cheap.
 They are a great impulse buy.
 You tell yourself that you want to match the dice characteristics to the game or to the character you are playing, and maybe you actually follow through on that.
 You tell yourself you are buying extras for players who may not bring their own.
 You tell yourself lots of things ... but let's not fool ourselves.
 After you buy about three sets of polyhedrals, more dice is gratuitous and all that stuff you tell yourself is consumer rationalization.